NOAA-GFDL/CatalogBuilder/doc/generation.rst

 .. code-block:: console

-  conda install intakebuilder -c noaa-gfdl
+  conda install catalogbuilder -c noaa-gfdl

 This package contains all dependencies needed to run the catalog builder.